Mani-Itachi/100-days-of-code/r1-log.md

 ### R1D7
 Started a new Project called [Snake AI](https://github.com/me-manikanta/Snake-Game-AI) and created a repository for the same Completed writing the main functionality of the game

+### R1D8
+Completed writing [Matrix](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/Matrix.pde) class and [NeuralNetwork](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/NeuralNetwork.pde) class for the game AI

+[Matrix](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/Matrix.pde) class contains all the possible matrix operations that are possibly required

+[NeuralNetwork](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/NeuralNetwork.pde) class contains the entire structure of the neural network of the snake game

+I made these 2 classes such that anyone or even myself can use these 2 classes, if there is any neural network involved in the respective project